Travel tips & inspiration

 • Food-and-wine pairings: Alsace is paradise for that.

-Choose Alsace if you love charming villages, traditions, easy-to-plan itineraries, and a delicious trip mixing hearty dishes and wines.
+Choose Alsace if you love typical villages, traditions, easy-to-plan itineraries, and a foodie trip mixing hearty dishes and wines.

 Good to know: Christmas market season

-In November and December, accommodations sell out fast and towns can be very lively.
-Book early if you’re targeting this period.
+In November and December, accommodation sells out fast and towns can be very lively.
+Book ahead if you’re aiming for this period.

 How to choose among these 3 regions to visit in France

-• You love raw nature, the ocean, hiking, and fast-changing landscapesBrittany
+• You love raw nature, the ocean, hiking, and ever-changing sceneryBrittany

-• You’re looking for sunshine, Mediterranean food, markets, and a laid-back lifestyleProvence
+• You’re looking for sunshine, Mediterranean food, markets, and a gentle pace of lifeProvence

-• You want storybook villages, wine, traditions, and an easy itinerary to organizeAlsace
+• You want typical villages, wine, traditions, and an easy-to-organize routeAlsace

 Tip: choose based on the season

-Brittany is great in spring and summer, Provence is ideal in spring/early summer and in the shoulder season, and Alsace is gorgeous in autumn and magical in winter.
+Brittany is great in spring and summer, Provence is ideal in spring/early summer and in the shoulder season, and Alsace is stunning in autumn and magical in winter.

 Want to visit one of these regions?